 It is important to note that it is sufficient to sign just the manifest file itself to gain a secure chain of the whole repository.
 The manifest refers to the cryptographic content hash of the root catalog which in turn recursively references all sub-catalogs with their cryptographic content hashes.
 Each catalog lists its files along with their cryptographic content hashes.
-Each catalog lists its files along with their cryptographic content hashes.
 This concept is called a merkle tree and eventually provides a single hash that depends on the complete content of the repository.